Course Code: jab

 Now that you have the software downloaded and installed, you're ready to start programming!
 It's time to write your first Java program.
 Along the way, you will learn to create projects and classes in BlueJ.
 You will use the editor to enter your program, and you will find out more about how to compile it and run it.

 This lesson is about Java's primitive data types—the building blocks you need to use before you can build more complex types.
 First, you will learn how to use them in some simple programs and how they relate to each other.
 Beyond that, you will explore how to use these classes in the Java libraries.

 This lesson introduces classes and objects.
 You will revisit the HelloWorld application and rewrite it in Java's OOP (object-oriented programming) structure.
 While doing that, you will look at how to declare classes, objects, attributes, and methods to Java.

-This lesson covers how to declare data variables to Java and how to use variables in arithmetic expressions to calculate new results.
+This lesson covers how to declare data variables in Java and how to use variables in arithmetic expressions.
 You will learn about data input, which means getting information into programs from an outside source.
 Then you will write a program that incorporates all these features.

 Making decisions is one of the most important and powerful things a computer language can do.
 Without decision-making, computers would be big, bulky calculators.
 This lesson explores the decision-making process in detail and see how Java does it.
 When you're done with this lesson, you will know how to write Java programs that make decisions based on the principles of computer logic.